ingridanace/ingridanace/README.md

 - Digging through Kaggle and creating some cool dashboards using the Power BI skills I recently learned
 - Read at least one programming book that builds on my current skill set

-### 📲 Personal Life updates (Summer):

-- Almost done with the house construction—slowly moving in!
-- Fixing up my public profiles to get job-ready for the fall!

 <!--
 **ingridanace/ingridanace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.